Mediation and custody evaluation services that are affordable, comprehensive and equitable.

 Q: How much does a custody evaluation cost?

 A: Center Street Center and Mediation & Custody Evaluation Services provides reduced fee custody evaluations as part of our commitment as a Benefit Limited Liability Company.
 Typically, the average fee for a custody evaluation in the Commonwealth is between $8,000-10,000.
 Our fees are nearly a quarter of that fee.
 Typically, the fees are divided between the parents.
 However, one party may be required to or agree to pay the complete fee.
 Ask your attorney or the judge about your responsibility to pay for the evaluation.
 All evaluations must be paid in full prior to release of the final written report.

 Q: What if we reach an agreement of custody during the evaluation?

 A: The evaluation process can often help parents agree on parenting arrangements.
 Inform the evaluator immediately if you and the other parent reach an agreement.
 The evaluator can assist in preparing an agreement for review by your attorneys that may be submitted to the court.
-If a settlement is reached, a trial will be unnecessary, saving you both time and legal fees and most importantly, agreeing on a parenting plan that you both believe is in the best interests of your child(ren).
+If a settlement is reached, a trial may be unnecessary, saving you both time and legal fees and most importantly, agreeing on a parenting plan that you both believe is in the best interests of your child(ren).